 Go Deeper.
 More Inspiration found here:

 Like Dave Ramsey says “Live like no one else so later you can live like no one else”

 David Bach’s Dream Buckets (#7 on this list)

 How to travel the world, create a life that doesn’t suck, and explore the happiness of pursuit — with Chris Guillebeau by Ramti Sethi

 How to Travel: 21 Contrarian Rules with Ryan Holiday & Tim Ferris

 Rolf Potts on Travel Tactics, Creating Time Wealth, and Lateral Thinking by Tim Ferris

 ACTIONABLE STEP: Take some time to determine your why.
-Write a list of 5 lifetime dream goals.
+Write a list of 5 major lifetime dream goals.
 Then merge them with your significant other, if you have one.
-This is your inspiration for making any changes in your financial habits.
+This is your inspiration for making changes to your financial habits.
 This is what keeps you going when you’d rather not go any further.
 This is what makes it all worth it.

 EXTRA CREDIT: Consider making a Pinterest board or a vision board of your top 5 lifetime dream goals.
 I think it will come in handy on days when you need a little extra encouragement.